JMMP-Group/MARINE_VAL/README.md

 ln -s ../Macrolib/macro.gfortran_metoffice make.macro
 make
 ```
+### Data processing

 Edit environment variables in `param.bash` to fit your setup/need.
    * mesh mask location with mesh mask name
    * location of the CDFTOOLS toolbox
    * where to store the data output (or link to existing data location)

 Edit `param.bash` to define which metrics you want to calculate,
-normally a package like VALSO or VALTRANS, but you can pick and choose
+normally a package like VALSO, VALNA or VALTRANS, but you can pick and choose
 individual metrics.

-Edit `style.db` to define labels, colours and line styles for the
-integrations you want to plot (some examples provided).

 Process the data to generate the timeseries data: